Lead vs Lag (Lead Time Lag Time) in Scheduling

 A network diagram is created during the activity sequencing process in project time management.
-Basically there are two methods ADM (Arrow Diagramming Method) and PDM (Precedence Diagramming Method) are used for creating a network diagram.
+Basically, there are two methods Arrow Diagramming Method (ADM) and Precedence Diagramming Method (PDM) are used for creating network diagrams.
 Unlike the ADM (Arrow Diagramming Method), the PDM (Precedence Diagramming Method) allows to use four types of activity relationships (FS, SS, FF, SF).
 Therefore it is the most widely used method for creating network diagrams.

 Lead is only found activities with Finish-to-Start relationships.
-Finish-to-Start relationship means a succcessor activity can’t start until it’s predecessor finishes.
-However in some circumstances the successor activity may start while the predecessor activity is about to finish.
+Finish-to-Start relationship means a successor activity can’t start until it’s predecessor finishes.
+However, in some circumstances, the successor activity may start while the predecessor activity is about to finish.

 Lead means the beginning of a successor activity before the completion of its predecessor.
 Lead is the acceleration of the successor activity or simply we can say that lead is the overlap between the predecessor and the successor activity.
 Lead time can be considered a negative value.

 Lead time can also be used in conjunction with schedule compression techniques such as fast tracking.

 Assume that you are a procurement manager of a steel bridge project and you are planning manufacturing and transportation activities.
 In your initial plan, relationship between the manufacturing and the transportation activity is Finish-to-Start.
 In order to accelerate the process, you can start the transportation activity before the completion of all the manufacturing.

 Below figure illustrates two activities that have Finish to Start relationship.
 The transportation activity is dependent on manufacturing activity.
 In other words, manufacturing is the predecessor of transportation activity.

 Another real-life example is as follows ;